10xSebastian/tesseract/README.md

 ### Regression testing

-This project uses [PhanomCSS](https://github.com/Huddle/PhantomCSS) and [grunt-phantomcss](https://github.com/chrisgladd/grunt-phantomcss).
-For every distribution it creates a screenshot from the reference page (overview) and screenshots from every module and component.
+For every distribution created locally screenshots from every module and component are created.
-Those screenshots are used to compare visual changes.
+Those screenshots are used to compare visual changes during releases and pull requests.

-### CSS Performance
+### Unused and redundant css

 Because the amount of css rules has a big impact on the browsers rendering performance, Tesseract uses [uncss](https://github.com/giakki/uncss) for detecting unused and [csscss](https://github.com/zmoazeni/csscss) for detecting redundant css rules.

 ### Build processes